remlapmot/remlapmot.github.io/content/post/2025-01-18-quarto-revealjs-tips/index.en.Rmd

 ## Introduction

-Like alot of lecturers I'm teaching at the moment.
+Like a lot of lecturers I'm teaching at the moment.
 If I have a presentation to do that's mainly images I'll use Powerpoint or Google Slides.
 If the presentation includes maths or code or both I used to use LaTeX Beamer.
 Over the years I have grown tired of Beamer and so I thought I'd try making some revealjs presentations using Quarto.

 Revealjs has been around far longer than Quarto, I remember seeing a colleague present using revealjs in about 2012, and you can happily make a revealjs presentation without Quarto.
 However, the convenience of writing in the Quarto Markdown format is fantastic.